Association of Tennis Professionals: Organizational structure

-The 12-member ATP Player Council delivers advisory decisions to the Board of Directors, which has the power to accept or reject the council's suggestions.
-As of October 12, 2020, the Council consists of four players who are ranked within the top 50 in singles (Kevin Anderson – President, Rafael Nadal, Felix Auger-Aliassime, John Millman), two players who are ranked between 51 and 100 in singles (Yen-Hsun Lu and Jérémy Chardy), two top 100 players in doubles (Jürgen Melzer and Bruno Soares), two at-large members (Andy Murray and Roger Federer), one alumni member (Colin Dowdeswell), and one coach, Brad Stine.
+The twelve-member ATP Player Advisory Council delivers advisory decisions to the Board of Directors, which has the power to accept or reject the council's suggestions.
+As of 2024, the Council consists of a President (Matthew Ebden), a Vice President (Andrey Rublev), three players who are ranked within the top 50 in singles (Grigor Dimitrov, Alexander Zverev and Mackenzie McDonald), two players who are ranked between 51 and 100 in singles (Pedro Martínez and Dušan Lajović), two top 100 players in doubles (Wesley Koolhof and Miguel Ángel Reyes-Varela), one at-large member (Pedro Cachin), one alumni member (Nicolás Pereira), and one coach (Federico Ricci).

-The ATP Tournament Council consists of a total of 13 members, of which five are representatives from the European region, along with four representatives from both the Americas and the International Group of tournaments.
+The ATP Tournament Advisory Council consists of a total of nine members, of which there are three representatives each from the Europe, Americas and the International Group of tournaments.